• Skip to primary navigation

 Light, fluffy, and oh-so-decadent, they make you want to pat yourself on the back for pulling off something so fancy.

-But here's the thing - figuring out what to serve on the side can sometimes throw us for a loop.
+But - figuring out what to serve on the side can sometimes throw us for a loop.

 Sure, the souffle is the star, but it needs a supporting cast to really shine.

 That's where we come in.
-We've got the lowdown on the seven best side dishes that'll complement your souffle without stealing the spotlight.
+We've got the details on the seven best side dishes that'll complement your souffle without stealing the spotlight.

 From fresh greens to cozy carbs, these picks will round out your meal and impress your guests.